Everything’s gotta go!

 Ok, to be serious, not everything.
 But pretty darn close.
 Before I embarked on my 1600 mile California road trip, I made a pact with myself.
 I told myself that as soon as I got back, I’d sell, donate or give away everything that I haven’t yet.
 All the dolls, non-essential photography gear, collectibles, shoes and clothing that I haven’t rid myself of yet but know are essential to be rid of for my mental well-being.
 The preference, of course, being on selling as much as I can.
-We all know I need the money.
+I need the money after all.
 Well sort of.
 I landed a part-time job (yay!) to help while I build a freelance career.
 A girl’s gotta do what she’s gotta do to make sure the bills get paid.

 I can’t explain the strong desire to rid myself of virtually everything, but I know that the clutter has to go.
-Call it a mindset shift or whatever trendy buzzword you’d like but I don’t want it in my life anymore.
+Call it a mindset shift or whatever trendy buzzword you’d like, but I don’t want it in my life anymore.
 It’s taking away from life and living.
 I no longer want an incessant amount of overwhelming decisions in my day and I want to CREATE.

 My relationship with clothes will never end; in fact, it’s evolving.
 I can’t stand consumerism and waste anymore.
 It leaves me with a bad feeling and shopping is no longer enjoyable.
 You could say I’ve been unplugged from the Matrix.
 I want to spend my time enjoying life and the world instead of spending hours lost in online shopping and a downward social media spiral.